OICR/PGMLab/README.md

 	Linux: sudo apt-get install texinfo
 	Mac OS X: follow the following instructions http://macappstore.org/texinfo/

-#####2.2 Install PGMLaB Package
+#####2.2 Install PGMLab Package

    - Type the following commands in a terminal:

-        cd .../your-download-directory/PGMLaB
+        cd .../your-download-directory/PGMLab
         make
-        make install (this will link PGMLaB to system paths, making PGMLaB accessible from anywhere on the host)
+        make install (this will link PGMLab to system paths, making PGMLab accessible from anywhere on the host)

 ####3 User Interfaces

 There are two interaces to the shared object that come with this package: a command line interaface and a C interface.
-To make either of the interfaces you are required to have already compiled the PGMLaB shared object (3.2).
+To make either of the interfaces you are required to have already compiled the PGMLab shared object (3.2).

 #####3.1Command line interface